FinTech Association of Nigeria: Operations

 FintechNGR stated objective is to accelerate the growth of financial technology, facilitate investments and create enabling financial technological environment for innovation in Nigeria.
 It serves as a platform for exchange of ideas in the fintech industry and as the representative of fintech entities in Nigeria.
 Though a self-regulatory organization, it works with financial and national data regulators including the Central Bank of Nigeria, Securities and Exchange Commission, National Insurance Commission, Nigeria Deposit Insurance Corporation, Nigerian Financial Intelligence Unit, Nigeria Inter-Bank Settlement System, Nigerian Communications Commission and National Data Protection Bureau.

 As of April 2024, it has 464 members.
-In 2021, FintechNGR reported increased adoption of financial technology in Nigeria stating that 63 per cent of the 1.37 billion dollars capital funding raised in Nigeria in the fiscal year went to fintech industry compared to 25 per cent recorded in 2020.
+In 2021, FintechNGR reported increased adoption of financial technology in Nigeria, stating that 63 per cent of the $1.37 billion in capital funding raised in Nigeria in that fiscal year went to the fintech industry compared to 25 per cent recorded in 2020.
 In the first quarter of 2023, cashless transactions across fintech entities in Nigeria grew by 44.84 per cent amounting to a total of N126.73 trillion naira up from N87.73 trillion naira in the corresponding period of 2022.
 But the growth of fintech has also led to increased cyber-attacks against fintech entities.
 In December 2023, FintechNGR launched a framework to combat rising cases of fraud in the electronic payment system in Nigeria.